marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 check, it is hard to say whether the frame is being received on the wire already corrupted or bits are flipping at a later stage.
 Given the possible presence of a pattern in the corruption, an alternative explanation that came to mind envisioned bits flipping when stored already in system RAM.
-In the second part of this post I will report some notes concerning the investigation of this last hypothesis.
+This last hypothesis will be covered in the second part of this post.